 Our Theater-The Marilyn Nelson Theater at Studio B Performing Arts Center

-Our mission is to encourage participation and appreciation of theatre, music, and the arts overall.
+Our mission, since 1999, is to encourage participation and appreciation of theatre, music, and the arts overall.
 Studio B strives to foster creativity and develop skills in acting, musical theatre, voice, dance, script development, and all around knowledge of the stage and theatre.
 Studio B prepares students for further studies in this genre and genres associated with it.
 Through classes, workshops and productions, we endeavor to create an atmosphere of creativity, imagination, collaboration and independent thinking.
 Through performing arts, the young and old alike can build self-esteem and confidence.
 Most importantly, Studio B unites the community and brings families together.